kosli-dev/loan-calculator/README.md

 First off, fork or clone this repo so you can follow along.

-Secondly, change the owner in [blob/master/Merkelypipe.json#L4](the Merkleypipe pipeline definition) to your user/team in Merkely.
+Secondly, change the owner in [the Merkleypipe pipeline definition](blob/master/Merkelypipe.json#L4) to your user/team in Merkely.

 Thirdly, you will need to add three secrets in the github repository settings.